gustiarto/mutasi-klikbca/README.md

 # mutasi-klikbca

+A secure, automated service to fetch and monitor KlikBCA Individual account mutations using Puppeteer, with webhook notification and local JSON database.
+Suitable for payment automation and reconciliation.

 ## Project Purpose
 This project automates the retrieval of account mutation (transaction history) from KlikBCA Individual using Puppeteer and exposes it as a secure HTTP API.
 It also supports scheduled (cron) fetching, deduplication, and webhook notification for new transactions, with all data stored in a local JSON file database.